-- (b) The President may attend as an observer during the meetings of this Committee. - (c) An observer shall be appointed by CUASA to the University Promotions Committee. - (d) The Dean of each Faculty shall present the cases of all the candidates from that Faculty to the University Promotions Committee. - (e) All voting shall be by simple majority on a "yes" or "no" basis by secret ballot.
+- (b) The President may attend as an observer during the meetings of this Committee. - (c) At least one but at most two observers shall be appointed by CUASA to the University Promotions Committee. - (d) The Dean of each Faculty shall present the cases of all the candidates from that Faculty to the University Promotions Committee. - (e) All voting shall be by simple majority on a "yes" or "no" basis by secret ballot.
 Abstentions, blank or spoiled ballots do not count for or against the candidate.
 The Chair shall vote only in case of a tie.
 The UPC shall vote on each candidate and make one of the following recommendations: